fhardison/sidgwick-writer/src/sidgwick.md

 The difficulties of Greek composition fall naturally into three heads, ---difficulties of Accidence, of Syntax, and of Idiom.
 Speaking broadly, this book is meant to deal chiefly with the first, and so may serve as a first stage (for those who mean to pursue the study) to my Introduction to Greek Prose Composition! which deals with the other two sets of difficulties included under the head of Syntax and Idiom.

 In reality, of course, it is neither possible nor desirable that this distinction should be rigidly maintained, as there are questions both of Syntax and Idiom which will-occur in the most elementary composition.
-Thus, if we take the sentence, 'I used that horse which I had bought,' while it would be difficult to find a more simple one, still it undoubtedly involves two points of Syntax---that χρῶμαι, 'I use,' requires the Dative case, and that ἐκεῖνος, ' that,' requires the Article------and two points of Jdiom---that the Relative is attracted (not ὅν, but @) to the case of the antecedent, and that the Greeks would probably say, not 'had bought,' but 'bought,' so that the whole sentence would be ἐχρησάμην ἐκείνῳ τῷ ἵππῳ, ᾧ ἐπριάμην.
+Thus, if we take the sentence, 'I used that horse which I had bought,' while it would be difficult to find a more simple one, still it undoubtedly involves two points of Syntax---that χρῶμαι, 'I use,' requires the Dative case, and that ἐκεῖνος, ' that,' requires the Article------and two points of Idiom---that the Relative is attracted (not ὅν, but ᾧ) to the case of the antecedent, and that the Greeks would probably say, not 'had bought,' but 'bought,' so that the whole sentence would be ἐχρησάμην ἐκείνῳ τῷ ἵππῳ, ᾧ ἐπριάμην.
 Points such as these, which one may call the elements of Syntax and Idiom, will be found treated here with tolerable completeness.
 Thus the student will learn the use of the Tenses, the use of the Cases, the use of Participles, the use of the Genitive Absolute, all of which belong to the simple sentence, and are really quite easily grasped at an early stage, And I have introduced also from time to time the easier and commoner forms of even the Compound Sentence; the Accusative and Infinitive (familiar from Latin), the use of πρὶν and ὥστε with the Infinitive, the easy rules about ἵνα, and the two simplest cases of ἄν.
 In this way I have endeavoured to lead the student to the point at which he may take to more advanced books of Greek prose composition, or, if the teacher prefers, may do pieces selected from English narratives.

 I have further endeavoured to make the book progressive from the beginning.
 The first few Exercises require no knowledge, except of the A Declension.
 After that we advance to the other Declensions, then to the easier Tenses of the Verbs, then the harder Tenses, etc. The same progressive character I have kept, or tried to keep, in introducing the usages; thus the Participial usages begin in Exercise 35, the Genitive Absolute in 50, Construction of 'Knowing' Verbs in 73, 'Final' Clauses in 79, and so on.